 The Worker Institute at Cornell engages in research and education on contemporary labor issues, to generate innovative thinking and solutions to problems related to work, economy and society.
-The new Institute brings together researchers, educators and students with practitioners in labor, business and policymaking to confront growing economic and social inequalities, in the interests of working people and their families.
+The institute brings together researchers, educators and students with practitioners in labor, business and policymaking to confront growing economic and social inequalities, in the interests of working people and their families.
 A core value of the Worker Institute is that collective representation and workers' rights are vital to a fair economy, robust democracy and just society.

 Examples of our work

-National Leadership Initiative
+National Labor Leadership Initiative